LazaUK/AIFoundryLabs-BioEmu-Protein3D/README.md

 ## Demo video on YouTube
 You can see the solution in action on the following [YouTube video](https://youtu.be/k2yeQkbmGsg).

+You may also listen to the audio podcast, ["3D Protein Structures with BioEmu: Beyond the Code"](https://youtu.be/szketeLILdc), where we explore the content of the provided Web UI wrapper in a beginner-friendly way.

 ## Acknowledgments and Citation
 - [Microsoft BioEmu](https://github.com/microsoft/bioemu) - inference code and AI model weights;
 - [Gradio](https://gradio.app/) - the Web UI framework.